MusicBucket/musicbucket-bot/README.rst

 ~~~~~~~~~~~~~~

 - To Pablo I. for the logo.
-- To the Sonomada (https://sonomada.org/) community and its group in Telegram (https://t.me/Sonomada_gang) where we use actively and test the bot and propose new features.
+- To the Sonomada community and its group in Telegram (https://t.me/Sonomada_gang) where we use and test the bot actively and propose new features.

 License